sededu/sededu/docs/writing_aboutjson.md

 * a final _blank line_ at the end of the document
 * there are _no comments_.

+If you do not have something to fill in an optional key field, __remove the field completely__.
+If you leave a blank pair of double-quotes, the field may be printed in SedEdu, but simply be blank.

 ## Where to put the about.json file
 The `about.json` __must__ be located in the root of the module repository.
 See the [example module](https://github.com/amoodie/example-module_sededu/) and [template module](https://github.com/amoodie/template-module_sededu/).